EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Method

 The fiducial baryonic physics model includes Schmidt-law star formation \citep{1959ApJ...129..243S}, stellar evolution and stellar feedback budgets adopted from \citet{2013ApJ...770...25A}.
 Our feedback scheme models the injection of energy, momentum and metals from supernovae (SNe) into the interstellar medium.
 A time-dependent, uniform ultraviolet background is used to model the epoch of reionisation (based on \citealt{1996ApJ...461...20H} with modifications as described in \citealt{2020MNRAS.497.1508R}).
 The hydrodynamic grid spatial resolution approaches $\sim 3$\,pc and $\sim 20\,\mathrm{M}_{\odot}$ within the zoom region, allowing us to resolve the impact of individual SNe on the intergalactic medium \citep{2015MNRAS.451.2900K, Wheeler2019, 2020MNRAS.491.1656A}.

-All simulations are initialised with the {\sc GenetIC} code \citep{2021ApJS..252...28S} which allows for forensic investigation using the genetic modification (GM) approach \citep{2016MNRAS.455..974R, 2018MNRAS.474...45R}.
+All simulations are initialised with the {\sc GenetIC} code \citep{2021ApJS..252...28S} which allows us to forensically explore the impact of assembly history on galaxy properties using the genetic modification (GM) approach \citep{2016MNRAS.455..974R, 2018MNRAS.474...45R}.
 This involves altering the initial conditions of a cosmological simulation in a way that maximises the chance that those alterations arise from a random Gaussian draw from a $\Lambda$CDM cosmology.

 Detailed analysis was performed using the {\sc Tangos} database package \citep{tangos} and the {\sc Pynbody} analysis package \citep{pynbody}.
-We analyse four haloes previously described in \citet{2019ApJ...886L...3R, orkney}, all of which have a final stellar mass of $\mathcal{O}(10^5)\,\text{M}_{\odot}$ and are selected from the EDGE suite to be most similar to the observed properties of EriII (see Table \ref{tab:eri_II_comparison}).
+We analyse four haloes previously described in \citet{2019ApJ...886L...3R} and \citet{orkney}, all of which have a final stellar mass of $\mathcal{O}(10^5)\,\text{M}_{\odot}$ and are selected from the EDGE suite to be most similar to the observed properties of EriII (see Table \ref{tab:eri_II_comparison}).
 Halo1459 GM:Later and Halo1459 GM:Latest are based upon the initial conditions of Halo1459, but have been modified with our GM treatment.
 Halo1459 GM:Later (Halo1459 GM:Latest) has had its formation delayed such that it is a third (a half) times less massive than Halo1459 at the time of reionisation.

-We find that bound ensembles of stellar particles, which we take to be SCs that may be non-physical, form naturally within all of our EDGE simulations.
+We find that bound ensembles of stellar particles, which we tentatively identify as SCs, form naturally within all of our EDGE simulations.
 We will investigate the formation physics and properties of these SCs in forthcoming work (Taylor et al. 2022 in prep.).
-Here, we note that the dynamical evolution of these SCs cannot be relied upon because the stars are not individually resolved, and the intra-particle forces are artificially damped by the $\sim 3$\,pc force-softening.
+Here, we note that the long-term dynamical evolution of these SCs cannot be relied upon because the stars are not individually resolved, and the intra-particle forces are artificially damped by the $\sim 3$\,pc force-softening.
 Therefore, SCs that develop in EDGE (and other similar cosmological simulations) are prone to artificial dissolution.
 Furthermore, our small sample of SCs in EDGE is not sufficient to predict the probability distribution function of their initial sizes, masses and orbits.
 For these reasons, we model the SCs instead with follow-up simulations using an accurate direction summation code, {\sc nbody6df}.
 We describe these follow-up simulations, next.